 5. Camplux CA528 5.28 GPM Indoor Natural Gas Water Heater

-- 【Smart& Energy Saving】PCB frequency conversion intelligent control, temperature intelligent adjustment, environmental protection and durability, truly outstanding energy saving.
+- S/S Burner, Thermal Efficiency Up to 89.98% - The Camplux instant hot water heater comes with CSA certified balanced combustion design, v-type stainless steel burner,high heating efficiency up to 89.98 %; PCB frequency conversion and temperature intelligent control, environmental protection and durability.
 Man-machine dialogue, heating without waiting.
-This residential constant model saves time, money and energy while producing safe, endless hot water for whole home!
+This residential natural gas water heater saves time, money and energy while producing safe, endless hot water for whole home.

 Boasting close to 20 years in the industry, Camplux now makes some great home heating products.
 The Model CA528 NG water heater is another masterpiece from the company.